childshc-github/OSPREY_setup/README.md

 Updated install script for RESISTOR protocol from sarisabban/Notes.

 Notes:
+1. User must be using bash.
+The scripts are invoked via ./scipt.sh

-1. Do not have an existing directory named "software"
+2. Do not have an existing directory named "software"

-2. If you have an existing .bash_profile, remove line 19
+3. If you have an existing .bash_profile, remove line 19

-3. Run the script in your /home/username/ directory
+4. Run the script in your /home/username/ directory